eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 1. **Low Self-Control:** for years on end, every day I'd tell myself, "today we're going to sleep at a reasonable hour".
 The alarm would go off, and I'd find some excuse---I have to finish this Wikipedia rabbithole, or finish this video, or read one more paper---to stay up, and go to sleep somewhere between 1 and 5 am.
 This was a big problem.
 Unfortunately the Bupropion doesn't exactly help here because the twice-daily dosing schedule gives me a bit of insomnia.

    Wikipedia in particular is like a time machine.
 I go to the front page, intending to look something up, click on the featured article---and come to forty five minutes later with twenty open tabs, somehow having gone from "[_Enceladus_][wiki1]" to "[_List of Allied bombings raids on Wilhelmshaven in World War II_][wiki1]".

-1. **Productivity:**
+My life is like Memento: I wake up with no recollection of who I am but instead of tattoos I have all these PDFs I'll never read.

+1. **Productivity:** [Austral][austral] took years to finish.
+Years.
+So much so that at a certain point I became embarrassed to bring it up, because I knew that when I did, people thought, "oh, yeah, that's Fernando's idée fixe that he keeps saying he'll finish".
+It took so long because I'd start working on it, and run out of steam.
+And leave it untouched for months and months on end.

+   [_The Epiphany of Gliese 581_][eog581] is 26k words.
+It took me a year to finish.
+I worked on it by accumulating fragments that came to me spontaneously, then growing text around them like geological layers, until the fragments began to touch in time.
+The idea of sitting down and writing it down, linearly, chapter by chapter and paragraph by paragraph was beyond ridiculous.
+I could hardly sit down to get three paragraphs out of my head at a time.

+   Sometimes I'd get a burst of executive function, and I'd be able to work on a project consistently for a weekend or even a week or two.
+And I'd rack my brain to figure out: what did I do differently, and how do I extend this?
+Is it my diet?
+Have I accidentally fixed some persistent nutritional deficiency?
+Is it my caffeine dosing schedule?
+Should I do 150mg of caffeine in the morning and a cup of tea in the afternoon?
+What's the clearance rate of sugar-free Monster?
+Maybe I can supplement [L-tyrosine][tyr] since it's a dopamine precursor.
+I'd try to twist every knob: caffeine intake, sun exposure, cardio, lifting, etc. And nothing worked consistently.

+   It made it extremely difficult to plan for the future, because I had no idea when or how long I could work on something.

+1. **Chronic Underachievement:** I start an ambitious project, and it withers away.
+I dropped out of college.
+I start reading a book, put it away and forget it.
+The years pass, the projects remain unfinished.
+"I think I want to learn differential equations", I'll think.
+Three years pass, no progress.
+This is a great source of pain.

 1. **Engineering Methodology:** I suppose this is somewhat self-serving, but the north star of all of my engineering work is complexity.
 I always insist on simplifying, keeping moving parts to a minimum, ensuring the whole system is small enough that it fits in my head so I can reason about it.